bineetbarman/Rubik-s-Cube-Simulator/README.md

 # How to run
 Create a folder.
 Put the given python file in it.
 Run the program.
+Use the on-screen buttons or keyboard to solve the cube.
 Using the "Save" option (in the program) will create a binary file in the current folder.
+Next time you run the program, it will show the last saved stage (or the default state if the file is corrupted).